LibreCAD/docs/guides/drawingsetup.rst

 Construction Layers
 ~~~~~~~~~~~~~~~~~~~

 A layer designated as a "Construction Layer" is special layer used to create reference geometry to help align other drawing entities.
-A contruction layer:
+A construction layer:

     - contains lines that are an infinite length, and
     - won't appear on printed drawings.